1ElijahW/API-Back-end-P2/proposal.md

 As a user, I should be able to:

 - CRUD routes:
-- GET /titles/:name - This route is used to fetch a specific movie title by its name.
+- GET /movie/:name - This route is used to fetch a specific movie by its name.
-- POST /titles/:name - This route is used to create a new movie title contributed by the user.
+- POST /movie/:name - This route is used to create a new movie contributed by the user.
-- PUT /titles/:name - This route is used to update a specific movie title by its name.
+- PUT /movie/:name - This route is used to update a specific movie by its name.
-- DELETE /titles/:name - This route is used to remove a movie title by its name.
+- DELETE /movie/:name - This route is used to remove a movie by its name.

-- GET /directors/:name - Fetch a specific director by name.
+- GET /ratings/:name - Fetch a rating by it's id
-- POST /directors/:name - Create a new director contributed by the user.
+- POST /ratings/:name - Create a new rating contributed by the user.
-- PUT /directors/:name - Update a specific director by name.
+- PUT /ratings/:name - Update a specific rating by id.
-- DELETE /directors/:name - Remove a director by name.
+- DELETE /ratings/:name - Remove a rating by name.

 ## Models
-Titles Schema
+Movie Schema
 ```
-import mongoose from ('mongoose');
+import mongoose from 'mongoose';

-const titleSchema = new mongoose.Schema({
+const movieSchema = new mongoose.Schema({
-  title: {
-    type: String,
-    required: true
-  },
-  year: {
-    type: Number,
-    required: true
+  title: { type: String, required: true },
-  },
-  director: {
-    type: mongoose.Schema.Types.ObjectId,
-    ref: 'Director',
-    required: true
+  year: { type: Number, required: true },
-  },
-  imdbId: {
+  genre: { type: String, required: false },
-    type: String,
+  director: { type: String, required: false },
-    required: true,
-    unique: true
-  },
-  plot: {
+  plot: { type: String, required: false },
-    type: String
-  },
-  runtime: {
-    type: String
-  },
-  genre: {
-    type: String
-  },
-  imageUrl: {
-    type: String
-  }
 });

-const Title = mongoose.model('Title', titleSchema);
+const Movie = mongoose.model('Movie', movieSchema);

-module.exports = Title;
+export default Movie;

 ```
-Director Schema
+Rating Schema
 ```
-import mongoose from ('mongoose');
+import mongoose from 'mongoose';

-const directorSchema = new mongoose.Schema({
+const ratingSchema = new mongoose.Schema({
-  name: {
-    type: String,
-    required: true
-  },
-  nationality: {
-    type: String,
+  source: { type: String, required: true },
-    required: true
+  value: { type: Number, required: true },
-  },
-  imdbId: {
-    type: String,
-    required: true,
-    unique: true
-  },
-  bio: {
-    type: String
-  },
-  birthYear: {
-    type: Number
-  },
-  imageUrl: {
-    type: String
-  }
 });

-const Director = mongoose.model('Director', directorSchema);
+const Rating = mongoose.model('Rating', ratingSchema);

-module.exports = Director;
+export default Rating;

 ```

 ## MVP Goals
-- As a user, I should be able to view a list of movie titles and directors
+- As a user, I should be able to view a list of movies and ratings
-- As a user, I should be able to view basic movie information and director info
+- As a user, I should be able to view basic movie information
-- As a user, I should be able to delete a movie and director -As a user I should be able to update a movie title and director
+- As a user, I should be able to delete a movie and rating
+- As a user I should be able to update a movie  and rating
 - As a user, I should experience a website that has a user-friendly and responsive interface.

 ## Stretch Goals